rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

  ```
 <br/>

- After running this command, you can set the Redis IP address in the Dockerfile using the ENV instruction:
+ After running this command, you can set the Redis or Cassandra IP address in the Dockerfile using the ENV instruction:

 ```
 ENV HOST_CASSANDRA_DOCKER=ip_address_from_inspect